theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/authorize-access-to-specific-reports.md

 ---
-title: Authorizing Access to Reports via Authorization Groups
+title: Authorize Access to Reports via Authorization Groups
 description: How to authorize access to Reports via Authorization Groups
 ---